 1 – Practises of Violence – An Online Research Encyclopaedia

-The Online Research Encyclopaedia has the goal to (1) document practices of collective violence as comprehensive as possible and (2) to analyse them comparatively along temporal and spatial axes.
+The Online Research Encyclopaedia has the goal to (1) document practices of collective violence as comprehensively as possible and (2) to analyse them comparatively along temporal and spatial axes.

 Inspired by blogs, online encyclopaedias, and open access journals the platform aims at bringing together scholars from all disciplines and corners of the world (localities) – students and professors alike.